Shaz Khan; empowering the intelligent by using smart applications.

 Ryan Foland: If I’m hearing you correctly, it’s not that you’re trying to make the most simplistic process or simplistic solution, but you’re identifying the kind of simple and powerful tools that would make specific roles easier.

 Ryan Foland: Would you consider yourself a minimalist?

 Shaz Khan: If you go into my garage, you’ll see a number of different knick-knacks neatly organized and structured.
 However, there’s too much stuff for my wife’s own good.

-Ryan Foland: From a sales perspective, there must be a challenge in making something super simple, then selling it at a premium against somebody who might, on a surface level, have more bells and whistles…
+Ryan Foland: From a sales perspective, there must be a challenge in making something super simple, then selling it at a premium against somebody who might, on a surface level, have more bells and whistles.

-We’ve chiselled away that complexity for the end user by allowing the integration to be turned on or off.
+We’ve chiselled away that complexity for the end-user by allowing the integration to be turned on or off.

 Ryan Foland: I’m totally visualizing my Twitter notification panel that gives me complete freedom to choose which functions I want and don’t want.

-Shaz Khan: Exactly.
 Social media platforms (like LinkedIn, Twitter, Facebook) see the value of empowering their users to turn features on and off.

 They’ve invested a lot of money on the administrative side to make the user experience as customizable as possible.